Iowa Highway 141: Route description

 After passing through Perry, Iowa 141 continues east and meets US 169 near Bouton.
 Near Woodward, it meets Iowa 210 and turns southeast to go towards the Des Moines area.
 At Granger, it meets Iowa 17 and shortly thereafter meets Iowa 415, where it then turns south.
 It then passes through Grimes and meets Iowa 44.
 It then enters Urbandale and quickly ends at an interchange with I-35 /I-80.

 History

 Iowa 141 originally ran from Sioux City to Denison but was extended to the Des Moines area in 1941.
 In 1961, the highway was realigned so that it no longer entered Sioux City.
 The new segment went west from Smithland to Sloan, while the original segment from Smithland to Sioux City was designated as Iowa 982.
+This section was then handed over to Woodbury county in 2003 to become County Road D25.
 Between 1975 and 1977, Iowa 141 was upgraded to a four lane divided highway between Perry and I-35 /I-80.